Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-So this little hello program works.
+This hello program works.
 However, in general, using the `alert`
-function to popup a message in a web page is often considered bad form.
+function to popup a message in a web page is often considered bad form
+because

 1. It forces the user to click on something in order to continue, and
 2. The popup dialog cannot be styled.